 CINCINNATI — In light of a stipulation of dismissal filed by Nationwide Mutual Insurance Co. and two of its policyholders that had sued the insurer over a 2012 data breach, the Sixth Circuit U.S. Court of Appeals on July 12 issued an order dismissing the insureds’ appeal of a trial court’s ruling that had disposed of their lone remaining claim for bailment (Mohammad S. Galaria, et al. v.
 Nationwide Mutual Insurance Co., No. 18-3063 and 18-3064, 6th Cir.).

 SAN FRANCISCO — A proposed $600,000 settlement of a putative class action over a hotel chain’s 2016 data breach was denied preliminary approval July 12 by a California federal judge, who enumerated “glaring issues” related to explanations of class member payments and class notice procedures (Andrew Parsons v.
 Kimpton Hotel & Restaurant Group LLC, No. 3:16-cv-05387, N.D.
 Calif.).

-WASHINGTON, D.C. — The U.S. Supreme Court on April 30 granted certiorari in a dispute over the fairness of the settlement of a privacy class action against Google LLC, in which two objectors contend that the distribution of the $8.5 million settlement to cy pres recipients, rather than to class members, does not constitute a “fair, reasonable, and adequate” settlement of the class claims (Theodore H. Frank, et al. v.
+WASHINGTON, D.C. — Two objectors to the $8.5 million settlement of a privacy class action against Google LLC tell the U.S. Supreme Court in a July 9 merits brief that the distribution of settlement funds to cy pres recipients, rather than class members, does not constitute a “fair, reasonable, and adequate” settlement of the class claims per Federal Rule of Civil Procedure 23 (Theodore H. Frank, et al. v.
 Paloma Gaos, et al., No. 17-961, U.S. Sup.).